Literature: The History of Middle-earth

-Inverted with Herendil, Elendil's (only) son in The Lost Road.
-The Lord of the Rings gave him two sons, Isildur and Anárion; Herendil seems most like Isildur, with a fiery and somewhat rebellious spirit and a fascination with Sur (Sauron).
+- Herendil was Elendil's only son in The Lost Road.
+The Lord of the Rings gave Elendil two sons, Isildur and Anárion; Herendil seems most like Isildur, with a fiery and somewhat rebellious spirit and a fascination with Sur (Sauron).

-Inverted with Finrod Felagund.
-He and Celegorm, his nemesis in The Silmarillion, originated as a single composite character with very mixed motivations concerning the Quest of the Silmaril.
+- King Finrod Felagund and Celegorm, his nemesis in The Silmarillion, originated as a single character with very mixed motivations concerning the Quest of the Silmaril.
 He swore the Oath of Fëanor and the oath to aid Barahir's family.